nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Multiple ingredients are separated by a `,`.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
     Adding the same ingredients with different quantities **will not** accumulate in the fridge.
-To increase the quantity of an ingredient, use `editF` instead.
+To change the quantity of an ingredient, use `editF` instead.
 </div>

 Examples: